BorisPolonsky/8_Puzzle_Problem_BFS/README.md

 Any suggestion will be welcomed.

-Disclaimer
+# Disclaimer

-This program is not responsible for any information it has provided.
+This program is not responsible for any information it has produced.